|

 Perry.
 Two other ships fled northward up the Pasquotank River

 to the Dismal Swamp Canal en route to Norfolk.
-While C.S.S.
-Beaufort made it safely through the canal
+While CSS Beaufort made it safely through the canal

-to Norfolk, C.S.S.
-Appomattox was two inches too wide
+to Norfolk, CSS Appomattox was two inches too wide

 to enter the locks.
 Rather than let his ship be captured by the enemy, the captain set it on fire.

-Union forces did not attempt to destroy the locks of the Dismal Swamp Canal
+Union forces did not attempt to destroy the locks of the Dismal Swamp

-until two months later.
-According to The Rebellion Record, Frank Moore, Editor, it was known that "Rebel entrenchments
+Canal until two months later.
+According to The Rebellion Record,

-and batteries to protect the canal" had been installed at South Mills.
-Also, this was the
+Frank Moore, Editor, it was known that "Rebel entrenchments and batteries to protect the canal" had been installed at South Mills.
+Also, this was the time of the "ironclads," with the battle between the Monitor

-at Hampton Roads on March 9, 1862.
 Word reached General Burnside, who had established a position in New Bern, that Confederates were building ironclads in Norfolk and intended to bring them south through the Dismal Swamp

 and Currituck Canals.
 Therefore, General Burnside ordered General Jesse L. Reno to move troops to South Mills and blow up